xtuzil/CacheMockingFW-DemonstrationProject/README.md

    5. Then rename the image (tag the image) by finding the container ID or name (using **docker ps**).
         ```sh
-        $ docker tag mock1 myrepozitary/imagename:version
+        $ docker tag mock1 myrepository/imagename:version
          ```
    6. Now, push the image to the registry using the image ID.
         ```sh
-        $ docker push myrepozitary/imagename:version
+        $ docker push myrepository/imagename:version
         ```
    7. Send the name of tag to the user.
 He can run the container only by one docker command
-   * this approach allow user to call the mock from IRIS terminal an also to edit the distributed mock but **does not allow** to save changes to the mock for later usage,
+   * this approach allow user to call the mock from IRIS terminal an also to edit the distributed mock but **does not allow** to save changes to the mock for later usage!

 @Matěj Tužil 2020